Why join Forest Hill Church?

 If you choose to join, you will be received by the Session and introduced to the congregation during Sunday worship.

 Exploring Membership groups are held at least twice a year, usually in the early Fall and late Spring.
 (Childcare is available.)
-Contact Pastor Lentz or the church office (216-321-2660) for information about the upcoming session.
+Attending doesn’t obligate you to join, so if you just want to find out what Forest Hill is all about and why we’re Presbyterian, this is a good way to do it.
+Contact Pastor Lentz or the church office (216-321-2660) for information about the next session.

 What do I have to believe to join?